solana-labs/solana/book/src/drones.md

 If the transaction data size is smaller than the size of the returned signature (or descriptive error), a single client can flood the network.
-Considering that a simple `Move` operation requires two public keys (each 32 bytes) and a `fee` field, and that the returned signature is 64 bytes (and a byte to indicate `Ok`), consideration for this attack may not be required.
+Considering that a simple `Transfer` operation requires two public keys (each 32 bytes) and a `fee` field, and that the returned signature is 64 bytes (and a byte to indicate `Ok`), consideration for this attack may not be required.